-The employee health insurance monthly premium contribution shall be no greater than 9.5% of the per-FTE cost of providing health benefits under the plan adopted by the County each fiscal year.
-In any event, during the term of this Agreement, the employee health insurance monthly premium contribution will not exceed \$170.00.
+The employee health insurance monthly premium contribution shall not exceed \$170.00 per month during the first year of this Agreement.
+Effective July 1, 2019, and for all subsequent years of this Agreement, the employee health insurance monthly premium contribution shall not exceed \$190.00 per month.